 Dictyostelium, for example, can carry out stunning feats of cooperation, engaging in what’s known as suicidal altruism, a behavior in which individual amoebas come together to form a single body, with some amoebas sacrificing themselves to allow for more effective reproduction of amoebas in other parts of the body.

 Scientists said that if other species were also found to have such clonal colonies, that could help explain the surprisingly widespread finding of social behaviors among microbes.
 But just what conditions prompt the flourishing of clones remains unclear.
 Scientists said it was odd to find the slime molds thriving in an open field, as they prefer enclosed forest soils.
-It is possible that the lumbering cows fostered the growth of the giant clone colony by spreading the amoebas through the muck, said John Bonner, professor emeritus of ecology and evolutionary biology at
+It is possible that the lumbering cows fostered the growth of the giant clone colony by spreading the amoebas through the muck, said John Bonner, professor emeritus of ecology and evolutionary biology at Princeton University.

 Meanwhile, as impressive (or even threatening) as a colony of a couple billion amoebas might sound, it has turned out to be surprisingly fragile.